IntrepidPursuits/objective-c-style-guide/README.md

 UIButton *setBut;
 ```

+####Class Prefixes

-A three letter prefix (e.g. `NYT`) should always be used for class names and constants, however may be omitted for Core Data entity names.
-Constants should be camel-case with all words capitalized and prefixed by the related class name for clarity.
+A two to three letter prefix (e.g. `RM` or `NYT`) should always be used for class names and constants.
+Constants should be camel-case with all words capitalized.
+Publicly accessible  constants should be prefixed by the related class name for clarity.

 **For example:**